gatsbyjs/gatsby/docs/docs/querying-with-graphql.md

 the data you want in your component and then that data is given to you.

-Gatsby uses GraphQL to enable [page and layout components](/docs/building-with-components/) to declare what data they and their sub-components need.
+Gatsby uses GraphQL to enable [page and StaticQuery components](/docs/building-with-components/) to declare what data they and their sub-components need.
 Then, Gatsby makes that data available in the browser when needed by your components.